 For example, let’s say your organization helps provide and serve dinner at a food pantry.
-You can use photos of smiling people lining up to receive their meals to show donors the impact of every donation.
+You can use photos of people smiling as they receive their meals to help show the impact of every donation.

-So, have someone take pictures and document the impact of every donation the next time you’re out in the field putting those fundraising dollars to work.
-Try to build up a diverse library of images to use in different communications.
+So, have someone take pictures and document the impact of every donation the next time you’re out in the field, putting those fundraising dollars to work.
+Try to build a diverse library of images to use in different communications.

-READ MORE: The 4 principles of visual storytelling.
+READ MORE: The four principles of visual storytelling.

 Compare dollars to impact.

 Using impact per dollar measurements in ask strings isn’t a new concept for nonprofits.
-But, you can make that impact feel more real to donors by tying the comparison into your stories.
+But you can make them feel more real by tying the comparison into your stories.

 So, you should try to go beyond “A gift of $50 pays for 5 meals” if you’re using the food shelter example from earlier.

-Think about what those five meals are really doing in relation to your mission.
-Something like “Your gift of $50 provides dinner every night this week for Jane and her child.” is much more powerful!
+Something like “Your gift of $50 provides dinner every night this week for Jane and her child” is much more powerful!

 After all, in this example, the nonprofit’s mission isn’t to give out food.
 It’s to make sure those in need don’t go hungry!